 When the office-centric workplace culture reigned supreme, the majority of people felt the pressure of having to be behind their desks and working at full steam by 9am sharp.

-At home, we can work more intensely when we’re more productive and take breaks when it suits us, as opposed to following the general consensus.
+At home, we can work more intensely when we’re more productive and take breaks when it suits us, as opposed to following the consensus.

 Depending on our own unique circadian rhythm, we might choose to start slightly later and work into the evening - or vice versa.
 That said, not everyone feels productive at home or has a home environment that is conducive to work.
 It’s important, therefore, to always provide employees with the option to work in an office environment.